worldspritesmaintenanceorsomething/.github/profile/README.md

 ## Hi there 👋

 Welcome!
-We are Maintaing World Sprite's Source Code.
+We are maintaining World Sprite's Source Code.

+We are in no way associated with World Sprites, we're just a group who wants to keep this project alive.
 <!--

 **Here are some ideas to get you started:**